This essay appears in Deliriously Happy: and Other Bad Thoughts, out this week.

 Exercises: Take your dog for a short, brisk walk around the block.
 When you arrive home, go into separate rooms and compose a list of all of the things you saw.
 (Since your dog cannot write, he will have to memorize his.)
 After about fifteen minutes (a time limit is important; your dog will otherwise spend hours pondering a single five-minute walk), get together and compare and contrast your lists.

-You will be amazed at how differently you and your dog look at the world.
+You will be amazed at how differently you and your dog look at

 GETTING PAST THE SMALL TALK